 His job was to stand at the front door and do crowd control.
-They told him to keep the riff raft out and to make sure the crowd was the “right mix.
+They told him to keep the riff raff out, so to speak, and to make sure the crowd was the “right mix.
 He put a little rope across the entrance so that there was one level of separation between him and the people that wanted to get in.
 The rope added authority and made it seem less personal when he declined entrance to someone.
 He developed a method of eyeing people up and down, ceremoniously detaching the rope to let them in before hooking it back and examining the next person.

 The show at the door had some unspoken rules.
 For example if someone tipped him well once, then the next time he saw them, he’d made a big deal about ushering them right in past the crowd.
 Also, once someone was “inside”, they could come out and pull one of their friends to the front of the line.
 The people who bought their way in would come out and look the crowd over to see if there was any body they wanted to pull out of obscurity.
 Sometimes it was yes, sometimes no.

 Occasionally women he’d let in would wander back up to the door after they’d had a drink or two and ask to help out.
 He’d let them unhook the little rope or check ID’s.
-Usually it was thew older women who looked rich, he could tell they got a kick out of it.
-Late one night one touched his arm and whispered in his ear conspiratorially.
-“I wish I had your job.
+Usually older women who looked rich, he could tell they got a kick out of it.
+Late at night they’d touch his arm and whisper in his ear conspiratorially.
+Things like, “I wish I had your job.
 I’ would be so much meaner than you are.”

 Virtue alienates-Joseph Brodsky